Step Inspector

 Setting up the Unity project for working with the VR Builder Step Inspector

 Before you get started, please make sure you already understand the basics and how to work with the Process Editor.
-If you haven't done so already, check out the tutorial on the Process Editor.
+If you haven't done so already, check out the related tutorial on How to define the process for your VR application with the Process Editor.
 For this tutorial, we expect that you already know how to create and select a step with the Process Editor.

 Setting the layout for the Step Inspector

 The Step Inspector automatically appears directly after a step is selected.
 If you haven't done so already, create a step in the Process Editor and select it.
 The Step Inspector appears in a new window.
 If not, this window already exists and you might have added it to your layout.
-We recommend adding the Step Inspector window to a high area on the right, for instance together with the Unity Inspector.
+We recommend adding the Step Inspector window to a tall area, for instance together with the Unity Inspector.

 Now that everything is set up, we can start defining a step!